 Finally, you and an estate-planning attorney can draft a letter authorizing companies that hold your online information to release it to the executor of your estate.
 As previously discussed, online user agreements and state and federal law have made it illegal for your executor to access your accounts directly.
 This letter expressly allows the company to release the contents of your account to your executor.
 This can help to alleviate the company’s fears about being sued for releasing such information, thus making them more likely to work with your estate representatives.

-Our office can answer questions about how to manage or preserve your digital assets, please call our office at (919) 443-3035 for a free phone consultation with a member of our team or contact us online.
+Our office can answer questions about how to manage or preserve your digital assets, please call our Cary estate planning lawyers at (919) 443-3035 for a free phone consultation with a member of our team or contact us online.
 At a minimum, we’ll point you in the direction of resources that can help you.
 There is no obligation to you.
 The consultation is completely free.
 Our goal is for you and your loved ones to have peace of mind and a pleasant ongoing journey.